sitestacker/docs/_articles/install-site-stacker/server-requirements-linux.md

 ## 4. Web Server

-* Apache 2.4.x or latest stable version
+* Apache 2.4.x or latest stable version (Recommended 2.4.18 or later for HTTP/2 support)
    * Apache must have permission to:
       * Create symlinks
       * Modify any file within the Site Stacker installation